Mponeng Gold Mine: Environmental remediation

-Other than prevention and remediation, it has been proposed that in order to protect environments remaining tailings materials should be removed from TSFs if containment is not secure.
+Other than prevention and remediation, it has been proposed that to protect environments remaining tailings materials should be removed from TSFs if containment is not secure.

 Seismicity

 Seismicity in mines is common as removing mass amounts of rock can change stress dynamics, especially if pre-existing faults exist.
 This seismicity is termed 'mining-induced seismicity', caused by the release of elastic strain but are often low moment magnitude.
 Reaching beyond 1,000 events a day, events of any size pose serious risk to mining operations and employees.
 It is not uncommon for equipment to be damaged, or have the collapse of drifts and stopes as a result of events.

-On December 27, 2007 a dyke within Mponeng experienced a 1.9 magnitude event caused by stress change due to excavation within the mine.
+On 27 December 2007 a dyke within Mponeng experienced a 1.9 magnitude event caused by stress change due to excavation within the mine.
 In March 2020 Mponeng experienced a magnitude 2 earthquake in which 3 people were killed.'
-In deep mines, vertical stress can reach 80-100 MPa, equivalent to roughly 10 km under water.
+In deep mines, vertical stress can reach 80–100 MPa, equivalent to roughly 10 km under water.
 Seismicity in deep gold mines is common, and is often induced by mining activities.
 Two events can be considered: